Bourkekev/ms4-power-fitness-gym/TESTING.md

 ### Getting jQuery to work in the Django Admin
 I wanted to add JavaScript to the Django admin so I could hide the shoe or clothing sizes options depending on the category selected in the add product page.
 Following 1 article [here](https://stackoverflow.com/questions/15978719/django-admin-show-field-only-if-checkbox-is-false) and the [django docs](https://docs.djangoproject.com/en/3.1/topics/forms/media/#media-objects), showed how to load the JavaScript file, and it was loading because I could get a console.log to show on the page.
 But it would not select the element and instead was showing an `Uncaught TypeError: $ is not a function`.
 It seemed that jQuery was not loaded before my script file.
 I wanted to use jQuery because I had used it quite simply on the front-end Add Product page, and did not want to have to re-write the same in native JavaScript.
 So I finally found something that worked, this [Stack Overflow question](https://stackoverflow.com/questions/58087470/django-jquery-is-not-a-function-message) showed how to not fire your JavaScript until Django's jQuery was defined.

+## Oustanding Bugs

+### Bag items show in toast notification when logging in

+If you have an item in the bag when you are doing something that sends another success message, like logging in or editing a product, the notification toast shows the contents of the bag as well as the success message.
+I would prefer the bag does not show when these type of events occur.